 Baseball has a few also.
-The Giants, in both New York and San Francisco, have had several great first basemen.
-The Chicago White Sox have long specialized in great shortstops.
+The Giants, in both New York and San Francisco, have had several great 1st basemen.
+The Chicago White Sox have long specialized in shortstops.
 The Boston Red Sox are renowned for their left fielders.

 No position in any sport can compare to center field for the New York Yankees.

-Ironically, the very fact of the longevity that some of these players had made it hard to get 10 men.
+Ironically, the very fact of the longevity that some of these players had made it hard for me to get 10 men.
 And how do you choose between the top 2?